 For example, affordable housing units are known to result in fewer Vehicle Miles Traveled than market rate units.
 This typically occurs because there is a lower auto ownership rate among individuals in affordable units, and, thus, fewer trips are made by a private vehicle.

-Also, increasing the land use diversity in an area (typically within 1⁄2 mile of a particular project site) in a way that is significant, by providing a retail use or service commonly accessed daily or weekly such as a grocerystore, may also reduce Vehicle Miles Traveled.
+Also, increasing the land use diversity in an area (typically within 1/2 mile of a particular project site) in a way that is significant, by providing a retail use or service commonly accessed daily or weekly such as a grocery store, may also reduce Vehicle Miles Traveled.
 For example, placing a grocer in an area that is underserved by grocery stores would have two effects.
 First, the number of trips made by private vehicle would be reduced, due to the convenience of the closer location to a previously underserved area (e.g., people that previously drove to a grocer may now be able to walk to the new grocer).
 Second, for trips that continue to be made by private vehicle, these trips would be reduced in distance.
 Both contribute to an overall reduction in Vehicle Miles Traveled.

-CATEGORY MEASURE POIN

-LU-1 Grocery Store in Food Desert ••

-LU-2 On-site Affordable Housing: Option A; or •

-On-site Affordable Housing: Option B; or ••

-On-site Affordable Housing: Option C; or •••

-On-site Affordable Housing: Option D ••••
+CATEGORY MEASURE POINTS LU-1 Grocery Store in Food Desert •• 2 LU-2 On-site Affordable Housing: Option A; or • 1 On-site Affordable Housing: Option B; or •• 2 On-site Affordable Housing: Option C; or • • • 3 On-site Affordable Housing: Option D •••• 4

-One point may be equal to a 1% reduction in VM